 If you’re a hunter you’ve probably discussed and likely debated the moons effect on the whitetail rut.
-If you believe the moon rules the rut, then plan on using your vacation days later this fall.
+If you believe the moon rules the rut, then you better hold onto your socks!
+Like 2015, the 2017 hunting season will experience a synchronized rut, which is by far the most intense rut in the whitetail woods.
 Charlie Alsheimer and Wayne Laroche have been sharing their rut predictions with us as the past couple of years, and if you pay attention to their rutting moon theory, it’s pretty easy to plan out “the best rut hunting dates” for years to come.
-“How?” you might ask.
+How?
+You might ask.
 The answer is simple, the moon rotates through the same lunar phase cycle over and over – every 29.5 days (from new moon to new moon).
 Thus, we know when each full moon, or more specifically each rutting moon will land for years to come.

 Future Rutting Moon Dates

 2016 – November 14th